sbraford/provision-vagrant/README.md

 This step is necessary as vagrant provisioning cannot handle piping commands into new bash shells, etc--which is how `rbenv` is typically installed.

 At the end of the provisioning, version numbers for installed programs/libraries are displayed, and you will be prompted to accept the authenticity of the github.com host.
-This is just a test to see if your SSH connection to github.com is working and your ~/.ssh/id_rsa* keys have been copied over.
+This is just a test to see if your SSH connection to github.com is working and your ~/.ssh/id_rsa* keys have been copied over correctly.

 If you see something like this after accepting the authenticity request: